 Without the correct DNS records, people cannot find your website or send you email.
 It's extremely important to know that those public records are pointing to the right addresses.

 3 good reasons to monitor your DNS

 Considering the vital role your DNS server plays in the company network, your DNS infrastructure should be as stable as possible.
 It is highly recommended that companies invest in a backup solution for their DNS server which they can fall back on in the event of an emergency.
 By monitoring your DNS servers with PRTG, you will be constantly informed of their availability and performance.
 In the event of downtime or lengthy response times, you can quickly intervene before errors and bottlenecks arise in your local network.

 Stay up-to-date on performance

-Find out if your network has been compromised
+Find out if your network or records have been compromised